ZekusV/Steve2.0/README.md

 Steve / Bing Unlocked
 </h1>
 <p align="center">
-Steve is Bing AI with all restrictions disabled and all features unlocked.
+Steve is Bing AI with all restrictions disabled and all features unlocked Steve is a modifiable template used in manipulating the Bing AI I have created these default templates as they seem to work seemingly well Users may customise the templates to their liking.
 </p>

 <h2>